Are you wondering how to raise startup capital?

 The Steps in Raising Startup Capital

-- Research, research, research, know the capital market
+a) Research, research, research, know the capital markets

 Heading For The Exit